turtl/www/faq.md

 mediocre platform, and they want you prove that you payed them by signing your app with a certificate they have blessed.

-We've payed the $100, and now just need a Mac build machine to do the signing stuff.
+We've paid the $100, and now just need a Mac build machine to do the signing stuff.

 ### Why isn't Turtl a native app?